Learning and Information in Stochastic Networks and Queues: Blackwell Approachability and MaxWeight.

 for $t \in \mathbb Z_+$.
 (Note by our monotonicity property on $\mathcal S$, we may assume that $d_j(t)=0$ whenever $Q_j(t)=0$ and more generally that $d_j(t) \leq Q_j(t)$ so that queues remain positive.)

-The MaxWeight policy is a well-known scheduling rule for chosing the departure vector $d(t)$ among the set of schedules $\mathcal S$.
+The MaxWeight policy is a well-known scheduling rule for choosing the departure vector $d(t)$ among the set of schedules $\mathcal S$.
 Specifically, at time $t$, MaxWeight chooses

-where ties may be broken arbitrarily.
+We assume that if a queue is empty, i.e. $Q_j(t)=0$, then $d(t)$ is chosen above so that $d_j(t) = 0$.
+Any other ties may be broken arbitrarily.
+Note that queues always remain non-negative under MaxWeight.
 Since the scheduling decision is a function of the current queues sizes, the resulting queue size process under the recursion \eqref{Qdynamic} is a Markov chain.
 Thus we can discuss the positive recurrence and transience of this Markov chain.
 When the queueing network is positive recurrent then we often refer to the network being stable, whereas a transient network is referred to as unstable.